Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 She smiled at him.
 "Sure."
 They left the table.

 Harry turned to Hermione, whose eyes looked slightly spaced out.
-Before he could say anything, Mr. LaForge was standing behind her saying, "Miss Granger, would you do me ze honor of zharing thiz dance?"
+Before he could say anything, Mr. LaForge was standing behind her asking, "Miss Granger, would you do me ze honor of zharing thiz dance?"

 Harry's mouth opened and shut in surprise.
 Before he could say anything, his girlfriend was walking off with another bloke, who was putting his arm around her waist.
 He frowned.
 He didn't know if he'd get in trouble with Hermione for this or not, but he didn't like the way that guy was holding her.
 He accidentally smashed the glass he was holding when he saw Hermione kiss Jean-Luc on the cheek while laughing with her dance partner.
 He stood up as he watched in horror while his girlfriend began practically dragging that bloke off the dance floor and out of the Great Hall.